Literacy, Language, and Culture

 Degree: Doctor of Philosophy in Educational Studies

-How do students make sense of the texts they encounter in school?
-How do community practices influence sense-making?
+How can we bridge gaps between literacy research and practice?
+How do students make sense of the texts they encounter in and outside of school?
+How do cultural systems of meaning and community practices influence these interactions?
 How can teachers best foster students' communication of their ideas?
 What happens when these processes do not work smoothly?
-Faculty and students of the Literacy, Language, and Culture concentration are exploring questions like these in their efforts to foster the success of children and adolescents, both at home and in the community.
-This concentration is focused on issues of language and literacy learning, both typical and atypical, in school and community settings.
-We approach these issues from a range of perspectives, including sociocultural, cognitive, and developmental theories and methods.
+Faculty and students of the Literacy, Language, and Culture concentration are exploring questions like these in their efforts to foster the development and educational success of children and adolescents, both at home and in the community.
+This concentration is focused on issues of formal and informal ways of learning about language, literacy, and culture in school and community settings, as well as the intersection of language and cultural identity in a globalized world.
+We approach these issues from a range of perspectives, including sociocultural, cognitive, and developmental theories and methods, and an interest in the contexts within which these processes are situated.
 Students are encouraged to develop familiarity with a range of perspectives and issues, but to develop a particular specialization.
-Examples of current projects include:
+Examples of current faculty projects include:

-- Development of instructional support for text-rich experiences in project-based science lessons.
+- Developing instructional supports for text-rich experiences in project-based social studies and/or science lessons.

-- Studying the discourse of classroom instruction and professional development to understand how to provide more opportune classroom learning conditions.
+- Studying the discourse of classroom instruction and professional development to develop robust classroom learning environments and opportunities..

 This concentration is housed within the Educational Studies program, which fosters links among students and faculty in a number of specializations sharing a commitment to the integration of theory and research on teaching, learning, and educational access in P-12 settings.